 All returns should be addressed to:

 The Dryboot Company, Springherne Cottage, Bull's Hill, Ross On Wye HR9 5SD - please be sure to include a covering letter with full name, address, contact details and date of purchase.

 How will you send my boots and how long will it take?

-Dryboots are normally dispatched within 24 hours of order receipt, using a 3-5 working day service on tracked carriers.
-For UK deliveries, we also offer a 48hr service.
-Orders are dispatched on the day following receipt of order using an overnight service.
+Dryboots are normally dispatched within 24 hours of order receipt, using a 24/48 hour tracked carrier service.
 Consignment details will be emailed direct from the carriers to enable tracking.

 Will Dryboots make my feet sweat?